 What are you doing?

 However, in order to assess any potential export control issues associated with your upcoming international trip, please answer the International Travel Form questions carefully.
-NOTE: Individuals can be help personally liable for exporting controlled items, controlled technical data, or controlled software without a license or license exception.
+NOTE: Individuals can be held personally liable for exporting controlled items, controlled technical data, or controlled software without a license or license exception.
 Contact the Office of International Compliance if you have any additional questions.

 International Travel Form